ePaperInnovation/pl-mcu-epd/Documentation/supportedhw.rst

 Power State Demo
 ****************

-A power state demo can be launched using the Plastic Logic reference code by including the following in config.h:
+A power state demo can be launched using the Plastic Logic reference code by including the following in ``config.h``:

 .. code-block:: c